NIKHIL67ydv/IDMatrix/README.md

 Each citizen receives a **non-sequential, unpredictable 7-digit ID**.
 This increases anonymity and prevents ID guessing attacks.

 ###  3. Permanent CSV Data Storage
-CivisID uses `citizens.csv` to store data persistently.
+IDMatrix uses `citizens.csv` to store data persistently.
 * Auto-creates CSV with headers if missing.
 *  Appends new data safely.
 *  Readable in Excel/Google Sheets.